aucontraire/cognivault/README.md

 ---

+## 💡 Use Cases

+CogniVault can serve as a:

+- 🧠 Personal knowledge management tool (Zettelkasten, digital garden)
+- 💬 Reflection assistant for journaling or ideation
+- 📚 Research co-pilot for synthesis and argument mapping
+- 🧵 Semantic trace explorer for AI explainability
+- 🧪 Experimentation harness for multi-agent reasoning

+Future directions: wiki export, browser UI, plugin support (Obsidian, Notion).

+---

 ## 🌍 How CogniVault Differs

 Unlike typical LLM assistants or AutoGPT-style agents, CogniVault focuses on *structured introspection* rather than task completion.
 While tools like LangGraph or Reflexion optimize for task-solving or dynamic planning, CogniVault enables long-term insight formation across modular agent roles — including Refiner, Historian, Critic, and Synthesis.